-Remember that the interviewer’s intention is to ask you these questions is to test your motivation and involvement in the subject.
-If you are just beginning your career with data science, you can talk about any courses or certifications you did on data science and mention the projects, challenges you faced, etc.
+Remember that the interviewer's intention is to ask you these questions is to test your motivation and involvement in the subject.
+If you are just beginning your career in data science, you can talk about any courses or certifications you did in data science and mention the projects, challenges you faced, etc.

 Top 50 Data Science Interview Questions

 Let us now discuss the top 50 data science interview questions and answers asked in most interviews.
 We have divided them into three levels, namely Basic, Intermediate, and Advanced.
 So, let's start.

 1. What is data science?
 What are the steps involved in data science?